Top 10 Restaurant Replacement Concepts for Disney World’s BoardWalk

 Your Thoughts

-What would you like to see as a temporary, test, or permanent replacement for Big River Grille & Brewing Works?
+What would you like to see as a temporary, test, or permanent replacement for Jellyrolls or Big River Grille & Brewing Works?
 Think that something will take its place on that end of the BoardWalk anytime soon?
 What is most needed in the Crescent Lake Resort Area?
-Think something more adult would help revive Jellyrolls and Atlantic Dance Hall, or should Disney focus more on family-friendly options for BoardWalk?
+Think something more adult would help revive the BoardWalk, or should Disney focus more on family-friendly options for BoardWalk?
 Do you agree or disagree with our list?
 Any questions we can help you answer?
 Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!

 Leave a Reply